-O4.1 Design of the pilot project: In this activity, we create the validation plan and templates for the pilot workshops.
-These will be run in O4.2 Germany, O4.3 Italy, O4.4 Greece, O4.5 Lithuania.
+O4.1 Design of the pilot project: In this activity, we created the validation plan and templates for the pilot workshops.
+These were run in O4.2 Germany, O4.3 Italy, O4.4 Greece, O4.5 Lithuania.
 This activity also contains community building.

-O4.6 Initial Report: The report will present the results of the validations.
-It will also provide recommendations to update 1) the competence framework and 2) open learning scenarios based on the initial experiences.
+O4.6 Initial Report: The report present the results of the validations.
+It also provides recommendations to update 1) the competence framework and 2) open learning scenarios based on the initial experiences.